 • In-Licensing Vaccines: In-licensing vaccines for commercialization by Vaxxas

-The scale of the health and economic impact of the COVID-19 pandemic has driven unprecedented funding and commitment to the development of next-generation vaccine technology platforms.
-Accelerated efforts led by governments around the world offer the promise of manufacturing billions of doses of COVID-19 vaccines globally within the next 18-36 months.
-However, needle injection imposes complex logistics such as strict refrigeration and the need for populations to travel to mass vaccination sites, that slow vaccination rates.
+Accelerated efforts led by governments around the world to expand countermeasure capabilities for potential future pandemic threats, offer the promise of a faster, broader and less impactful response.
+Needle injection imposes complex logistics such as strict refrigeration and the need for populations to travel to mass vaccination sites, that slow vaccination rates.

 Vaxxas' HD-MAP platform can fundamentally improve pandemic response capabilities via: